-Based on the above evaluation results the evaluation lab concluded the TnD v5.1 on COSMO J in EAC with PACE Configuration, to be CC Part 2 extended, CC Part 3 conformant and to meet the requirements of EAL 5 augmented with ALC_DVS.2 and AVA_VAN.5.
+Based on the above evaluation results the evaluation lab concluded the TnD v5.1 on ID-One Cosmo X (PACE/EAC1/Polymorphic eMRTD/LDS2 configuration), to be CC Part 2 extended, CC Part 3 conformant, and to meet the requirements of EAL 5 augmented with ALC_DVS.2 and AVA_VAN.5.
 This implies that the product satisfies the security requirements specified in Security Target [ST].